-The Detective Division has responsibility for the investigation of all serious felony crimes within the City of Meriden.
+The Detective Division is responsible for the investigation of all serious felony crimes within the City of Meriden.
 There are four units within the Detective Division: Major Crimes Unit, Special Crimes Unit, Crime Suppression Unit and Evidence/ID Unit.
-Detective Lieutenant Steve Burstein is a 17 year veteran of the department, beginning his career in the Patrol Division and spending time as the School Resource Officer at Washington Middle School.
-He has worked as a Detective and Detective Sergeant in the Major Crimes and Evidence/ID Unit.
-On March 1, 2017 he was promoted to Detective Lieutenant and assumed command of the Detective Division.
-Detective Lieutenant Burstein can be reached by email or phone (203) 630-6285.
+Detective Lieutenant Shane Phillips is a 11-year veteran of the department, beginning his career in the Patrol Division and has held lateral assignments such as a D.A.R.E. officer, S.W.A.T. team operator, Field Training Officer, and is also Crisis Intervention Trained.
+Shane has worked as a Detective or Detective Sergeant in all four of the units within the Detective Division.
+As a native of Meriden, it is critically important for Shane to provide exemplary service and make connections with the community that he and his staff serve.
+On July 22, 2021, Shane was promoted to Detective Lieutenant and assumed command of the Detective Division.
+Detective Lieutenant Phillips can be reached by email or phone 203-630-6281.

-If you have information regarding any current or cold case for the Detective Division, please call (203) 630-6281.
-Email tips or crime information to by clicking here.
+If you have information regarding any current or cold case for the Detective Division, please call 203-630-6281.
+Email tips or crime information by clicking here.

 Major Crimes Unit

 All major felony offenses including homicide, robbery, burglary, and grand larceny are investigated by members of the Major Crime Unit.
 Detectives assigned to Major Crimes have all served the Department for at least four years as Patrol Officers.
 They receive extensive training in the investigation of complex cases, interview and interrogation, crime scene processing, and many other aspects of their duties.
 Patrol Officers complete initial investigations for all major offenses and refer them to Major Crimes Detectives for further action.
 Major Crimes Unit Detectives are on call to respond to serious offenses at all times.